open-data-product/open-data-product-berlin-lor-health-and-social-structure-atlas-source-aligned/docs/data-product-canvas.md

 **Who is the consumer of the Data Product?**

-Consumers of this data product may include

-* projects that display statistical data based on LOR areas on maps or graphs

 ## Use Case

 **We believe that ...**
 **We help achieving ...**
 **We know, we are getting there based on ..., ..., ...**

-We believe that this data product can be used to display statistical data related to LOR areas in Berlin on an interactive map.
+We believe that this data product can be used to derive any kind of data based product.

 ## Classification

 **The nature of the exposed data (source-aligned, aggregate, consumer-aligned)**

-This data product is consumer-aligned since it is meant to be used for display on maps or graphs.
+This data product is source-aligned since the contained csv files represent the source data.

 ## Ubiquitous Language